-- Group objectives, strategy and policies;
+- · Group objectives, strategy and policies;

 - business planning;

-- substantial transactions, contracts and commitments;
+- · substantial transactions, contracts and commitments;

-- review of performance;
+- · review of performance;

-- risk assessment;
+- · risk assessment;

-- dividends;
+- · dividends and returns of capital;

-- appointments to the Board and as Group Secretary; and
+- · appointments to the Board and as Group Secretary; and

-- senior management appointments and succession plans.
+- · senior management appointments and succession plans.

 Other specific responsibilities are delegated to Board Committees, which operate within clearly defined terms of reference.
-Details of the responsibilities delegated to Board Committees are given on pages 13 to 23.
+Details of the responsibilities delegated to Board Committees are given on pages 13 to 26.